We may all strive to be homeowners but when we are just starting out in life, most of us are often renting.

-Renters insurance is similar to homeowner’s insurance, but it covers the loss of damage to the renter’s personal property such as clothes, jewelry, electronics and furniture.
-Some renter’s insurance policies also cover liability due to an injury on the rental premises.
+Renters insurance is similar to homeowners insurance, but it covers the loss or damage to the renter’s personal property such as clothes, jewelry, electronics, and furniture.
+Some renters insurance policies also cover liability due to an injury on the rental premises.

 As a tenant, it’s always worth it to call a few different insurance companies and shop around for a good renters insurance rate.
 If anything were to happen during your tenancy, you’d be glad you chose to have that extra protection for your personal items.
 We’ve partnered with Policygenius, a website that scours the online marketplace for the best insurance rates available – give them a try to see if you can find yourself the perfect policy.

 Note: Even if your roommate has rental insurance, it’s still a good idea to get your own policy.
 Attorney Aaron Larson writes on the legal website ExpertLaw, “Typically, even where people live as roommates, a renters policy held by one roommate will not cover the property of the other.”